Hand embroidery machine: Operating principle

 Satin stitch embroidery is created on the surface of a fabric using parallel stitches.
 Fig. 2 shows the stitch pattern.
-The thread takes the course shown by the numbers 1-10: 1-2 on the front side of the fabric, 2-3 on the back, 3-4 again on the front, and so on.
+The thread takes the course shown by the numbers 1–10: 1–2 on the front side of the fabric, 2–3 on the back, 3-4 again on the front, and so on.
 Notice that a single continuous thread traverses both sides of the fabric.

 The hand embroidery machine consists of a large frame, suspended vertically, on which the fabric is stretched.
 Two sets of clamps, one on either side of the fabric, alternately pass the needles from the front side to the back side.

 When facing the machine, the frame is seen suspended vertically but is movable so that the material remains vertical.
 The needles are stationary, while the frame moves on a two-dimensional plane.
 A stitch can be made between points x_{1},y_{1} and x_{2},y_{2} by very accurate movement of the frame.
 The needles move forward or aft, perpendicular to the fabric, in the z dimension.
-The machine can have between 200-450 needles, arranged in one or two horizontal rows - upper and lower.
+The machine can have between 200 and 450 needles, arranged in one or two horizontal rows - upper and lower.
 Thus, two pieces of material can be embroidered at once.
 This also doubles the machine's capacity.
 Alternatively, a single piece of fabric can be stretched from e to e3.
 It is then double embroidered.

 Figure 3 shows a hand machine in side view with its components labeled.
 The vertical frame A has rails a on rollers b, again sitting in frame c.
 The frame is supported by a bifurcated lever d, which is drawn broken in Fig. 3, but in reality continues beyond the pivot point d' and has a counterweight at its end.
 The counter weighted levers keep the frame in balance.
 The frame is guided near the bottom by the vertical slot f, and at the top by slide rails h and pin g.
 The frame can move horizontally and vertically, but it cannot rotate.
 Rollers e, e1, e2, e3 hold the upper and lower material in front of the upper and lower rows of needles.
 The upper and lower rows move in parallel and are congruent.
 Two sets of rollers (e and e1, e2 and e3) hold a piece of material parallel to the frame.
 Each of the four material rollers e, e1, e2, e3 has a ratchet (e', e'1, e'2, e'3).
 The ratchets allow the material to move vertically in only one direction.
 Once a horizontal row is completely embroidered, the material is rolled from e to e1 and from e2 to e3.

 The needle's movement between the end points of each stitch is translated from the pattern that's mounted on the easel, to the frame that holds the fabric, with the help of a pantograph.